ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 For further details on any of these features, see our documentation.

 #### Creating a test case
-Icetea test cases are implemented as Python classes that inherit the Bench object available in `icetea_lib.bench` module.
+Icetea test cases are implemented as Python classes that inherit the bench object available in the `icetea_lib.bench` module.
 The test case needs to have an initialization function that defines the metadata and a case function that implements the test sequence.
-There are two optional functions, setup and teardown.
+There are two optional functions: setup and teardown.
 More information is available in our documentation.

 An example test case is shown below: